 Bolstered by demand from the tech industry, the greater Silicon Valley lodging market continues to achieve record RevPAR levels.
 However, with the entrance of new hotels, supply has begun to outpace demand, with further developments in the pipeline.

 This article provides a market snapshot of Ibiza, Spain.
 Ibiza is considered to be one of the most sought-after leisure destinations in Europe, widely known for its party life, cosmopolitan character and luxury hotels and resorts developments.

 The fifth edition of the Indonesia Hotel Watch highlights Indonesia’s current hospitality landscape, analysing domestic and international demand and hotel supply dynamics of classified and non-classified hotels.

 Hong Kong and Macau both reflected an increase in travellers in Q2 2017, signalling a reversal from the sharp declines in 2016.
 What factors may be attributed to these trends?
 How are the non-Chinese markets contributing to this recovery?

-AlixPartners, AM:PM and HVS have published the Q4 2016 Hotel Bulletin.
+AlixPartners, AM:PM and HVS have published the Q2 2017 Hotel Bulletin.
 The Hotel Bulletin analyses demand, supply pipeline and transactions in the hotel market in 12 cities across the UK.
-This edition includes a focus on trends in UK hotel supply.
+Includes a focus on London and Manchester.